Richard Fenno

 Richard Francis Fenno Jr. (December 12, 1926 – April 21, 2020) was an American political scientist known for his pioneering work on the U.S. Congress and its members.
-He was Distinguished University Professor Emeritus at the University of Rochester.
+He was a Distinguished University Professor Emeritus at the University of Rochester.
 He published numerous books and scholarly articles focused on how members of Congress interacted with each other, with committees, and with constituents.
 Political scientists considered the research groundbreaking and startlingly original and gave him numerous awards.
 Many followed his research design on how to follow members from Washington back to their home districts.
 Fenno was best known for identifying the tendency — dubbed "Fenno's Paradox" — of how most voters say they dislike Congress as a whole, but they trust and reelect their local Congressman.

-Biography
+Early life and education

 Fenno grew up in Boston and served in the U.S. Navy during World War II.
 After the war, he graduated from Amherst College in 1948 and completed a Ph.D. degree in political science under William Yandell Elliott at Harvard University in 1956.
-Fenno moved in 1958 to the University of Rochester where he spent his career.
-He wrote about Republicans and Democrats and explored rural, urban and African American congressional districts in depth.
-An independent who never publicized his personal political views, he never endorsed any candidates.